telekom/cgjprofile/README.md

 Command Line Tool for macOS to analyse the validity of mobile provision files and the corresponding certificates.
 The software is well suited to be used in automated setups.

+To facilitate reuse, the source code has been split into the tool, and the core functionality.
+The later is now a dependeny of the former.

 Let me know if this is useful, I am looking forward to your comments!

 ## Building